LCC Collections & Archives

 Access is via the Photography and The Archive Research Centre by telephoning 02075146919 or e-mail, firstname.lastname@example.org

 The collection contains items charting the history and art of the Western book, reflecting its physical, technical and aesthetic development from the 15th to 21st centuries.
 It includes a reference section which provides a guide to the changing processes of book production, a chronological section of examples displaying the physical and aesthetic changes to the book and a section devoted to private press, artists' books and fanzines.

 Please note that this is an extensive collection.

 Morris (1882-1911) was a book cover designer and publisher.
 The collection contains books from the publishing house Blackie & Son, with covers designed by Morris in the Art Nouveau and Glasgow styles including the Red Letter Library series.
 There are also a number of books from Blackie's subsidiary firm, Gresham Publishing Company.
 Some images of items are available on the Scottish Cultural Resources Access Network.

 Related material can be found at The Silver Studio Collection, Middlesex University and Hill House, Scotland.

-The collection is an off-shoot of the Printing Historical Collection and currently contains nearly 2000 zines and fanzines.
+The collection is an off-shoot of the Printing Historical Collection and currently contains over 3000 zines and fanzines.
 The collection contains zines primarily created within the 21st century although the oldest

 zine in the collection dates back to the late 1970s.
 The zines are varied in topic, style and format.
 They cover art, music, photography, politics, personal stories and are A4 and A5, colour and black and white; handmade and printed.
 The collection continues to be added to.
 The LCC Library Zine Collection has a Facebook page available on the Facebook Zine Collection.